-Fig. 2.
-Impact of the number of APs on PEB and positioning RMSE, comparing conventional time-coherent positioning with phase-coherent D-MIMO positioning.
+FIGURE 2.
+Impact of the number of APs on PEB and positioning RMSE, comparing conventional time-coherent positioning with phase-coherent

+D-MIMO positioning.
 The system operates at 28 GHz with 6 MHz of bandwidth, under pure LOS conditions.
 The APs are randomly distributed in 3D around the user, with a standard deviation of 100 m.
 The channel is modeled as free-space path loss.
 The transmit power is 0 dBm.
 Here, PEB represents a fundamental lower bound on the RMSE of unbiased estimators, and it is derived from Fisher information.
 We obtain the RMSE by Monte Carlo simulation using a maximum likelihood estimator based on the delay and phase measurements at each AP.
 The overlap of RMSE and PEB indicates that the estimator is efficient and attains the optimal performance of the considered algorithm, while the gap between RMSE and PEB can be ascribed to noise peaks in the likelihood function or ambiguities, both of which cause estimates to diverge from the true value.

-accurate positioning.
+ing with phase-coherent D-MIMO positioning.
+This shows the theoretical benefits of a D-MIMO solution for accurate positioning.
 In terms of PEB, D-MIMO performance outperforms the corresponding conventional PEB by several orders of magnitude.
 In terms of RMSE, the gap would disappear when a sufficient number of connected APs are present.
 Otherwise, the ambiguities due to the use of carrier phase limit the performance.
 Note that the results were generated under the condition of resolved LOS.
-In practice, non-line-of-sight (NLOS) performance degradation can be mitigated by observing the user over an extended period of time where the user moves, especially when the user has access to internal sensors, such as inertial measurement units.
+In practice, non-lineof-sight (NLOS) performance degradation can be mitigated by observing the user over an extended period of time where the user moves, especially when the user has access to internal sensors, such as inertial measurement units.